 It is this time span that governments would likely take advantage of.
 In fact, the Fire Nation did, following the death of Avatar Roku, Fire Lord Sozin took advantage of the situation to invade his nation’s neighbors.
 He then staged an attack on all of the Air Nomad temples and wiped them out in an attempt to kill the next avatar before they could become a threat.

 This gap between avatars, which was extended to a century due to Avatar Aang becoming frozen in an iceberg, gave the Fire Nation so much breathing room that they came close to conquering the world.
-If they had succeeded it might not have mattered where the next avatar was born so long as the Fire Nation could find each avatar and raising them themselves.
+If they had succeeded it might not have mattered where the next avatar was born so long as the Fire Nation could find each avatar and raise them themselves.
 They might even choose to marry the avatar to Fire Nation royalty.
-Of course, the Fire Nation failed in the end, but they probably would have been far better off is Sozin had chosen to pursue a more modest agenda.
+Of course, the Fire Nation failed in the end, but they probably would have been far better off if Sozin had chosen to pursue a more modest agenda.

-What Fire Lord Sozin Should Have Done
+Winning Over The Avatar: What Sozin Should Have Done

 Following the death of Avatar Roku, Sozin had a chance to pursue an expansionist policy abroad.
 However, instead of waging a war for global domination, he should have adopted a much slower and more modest approach that takes advantage of two facts known to Sozin.